niklas-palm/custom-sagemaker-project/README.md

 ### Update Cloudformation template

 You need to update some parameters in the Cloudformation Template to match your enviromment.

+#### Parameters resource.

+There are some default cloudformation parameters that needs to be updated.

 #### The `ProjectRepo` resource.